jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 :warning: Do not use screenshots to catch images for the report; use `File > Export as image` instead (only the visible area of the graph is exported).

-:warning: Be brief in all your commentars.
+:warning: Be brief in all your commentaries.

 ### Import the Star Wars characters network